VMM-365: The Global War on Terror

 Six of the squadron's MV-22Bs self-deployed to Morón Air Base on 27 April 2013, as part of the Special Purpose Marine Air Ground Task Force–Crisis Response.

 On 27 May 2014 VMM-365 went composite with HMLA-269, HMH-461, MWSS-272, MACG-28, MALS-26 and MALS-29 and was redesignated VMM-365(REIN) in support of 24th Marine Expeditionary Unit.
 Three months later, VMA-231 and MALS-14 joined the ACE resulting in more than 500 Marines and sailors attached to VMM-365(REIN).
 Of the 29 aircraft assigned, the ACE can employ (12) MV-22B, (4) CH-53E, (4) AH-1W, (3) UH-1Y, and (6) AV-8B.
 Additionally the ACE can employ multiple Low Altitude Air Defense teams and aircraft controllers.
 On 12 December 2014 VMM-365(REIN) deployed with 24 MEU, Amphibious Squadron 8 and the USS Iwo Jima Amphibious Readiness Group.

 On 16 July 2015 VMM-365(REIN) returned from deployment with 24th Marine Expeditionary Unit.
 The Blue Knights expertly stood the alert, ready to respond.
 The ACE supported multiple bilateral exercises in 6th and 5th Fleet areas of responsibility, conducted combat missions in Iraq in support of Operation INHERENT RESOLVE, assisted with the evacuation of US Embassies in Yemen in both Sana'a and Aden, supported multiple US Ambassador visits to Aden, Yemen, and served as an airborne deterrence force against surface ships delivering lethal weapons to Huthi rebels in Yemen.
 In the seven-month deployment, the squadron flew more than 3,500 hours and maintained the highest overall aircraft readiness rate of any Aviation Combat Element since deploying with the MV-22B Osprey.

+War on the Cartels

+As a part of the 24th Marine Expeditionary Unit VMM-365 was deployed to the SOUTHCOM area of responsibility in June of 2026.
+In August and September of 2026 the squadron’s UH-1Y Super Hueys would provide overwatch for Marine Corps boarding parties as a part of their campaign against Los Choneros drug smuggling refueling boats.